k3luu/thh/content/fundamentals/water-filters/index.md

     - purification
 video: "https://www.youtube.com/embed/C7a-QC3ypWE"
 date_added: "2018-06-07"
+disclaimer:
+    - The water filters shown in the video were provided entirely by HydroBlu.
+The opinions expressed herein are solely of Two Half-Hitches.
+    - The contents provided herein regarding medical advice, such as text, graphics, images, and other material contained on this website are for informational purposes only.
+The content provided in this website is not intended to substitute professional medical advice, diagnosis, or treatment.
+Any action you take upon the information on this website is strictly at your own risk.
 ---

 Maintaining safe drinking water is vital to your expedition through the outdoors.
 Even the most